1.1 — Statements and the structure of a program

 Syntax and syntax errors

-In English, sentences are constructed according to specific grammatical rules that you probably learned in English class in school.
-For example, normal sentences end in a period.
-The rules that govern how sentences are constructed in a language is called syntax.
-If you forget the period and run two sentences together, this is a violation of the English language syntax.
+In the English language, sentences are constructed according to specific grammatical rules that you probably learned in English class in school.
+For example, in writing, normal sentences end in a period.
+The set of rules that describe how specific words (and punctuation) can be arranged to form valid sentences in a language is called syntax.
+For example, “My house painted is blue” is a syntax error, because the ordering of the words is unconventional.
+“All your base are belong to us!” is another notable one.

-C++ has a syntax too: rules about how your programs must be constructed in order to be considered valid.
-When you compile your program, the compiler is responsible for making sure your program follows the basic syntax of the C++ language.
-If you violate a rule, the compiler will complain when you try to compile your program, and issue you a syntax error.
+The C++ programming language also has a syntax, which describes how the elements of your program must be written and arranged in order for the program to be considered valid.
+When you compile your program, the compiler is responsible for making sure your program follows these syntactical rules.
+If your program does something that deviates from the syntax of the language, the compiler will halt compilation and issue a _syntax error.

 #include <iostream>